An overview on how to stop your period

 How to Stop Your Period for a Short Time

 To stop your period for a short time you can consider taking the pill.
 Most doctors will give women the contraceptive pill for three weeks and then the fourth week they will have their periods, but there are some types of contraceptive pills that can be taken for the entire four weeks of the month, thus temporarily stopping your period all together.
+However, before you get on the pill, make sure that you understand potential side effects of oral contraceptives.
+In some cases, you can take a Ibuprofen to temporarily stop your period.
+Many women take Ibuprofen to relieve pain from cramps.

 How to Stop Period Pain and Cramps